stuntcoders/stunt_mage_simple_menu/Readme.md

 ```

 ## Bugs to be resolved:
-* When saving menu for the second time (without editing it) it looses all the data
-* When fetching CMS pages, we get links from My Account pages...?!?!?
-* Input fields have a lots of spaces around them selves
 * Output is generally sloppy.
 Letters are small where they should be large, English is incorrect, as well as the name of the module.